ChristineTilling/AstronomicalDataProcessing2022/README.md

   - Last known functional version as of writing this is 1.0.4 (current), to install the specific version: pip install pynot-redux==1.0.4
   - This will install dependancies and get your where you need to be, from this point on, be aware the pynot-redux is experimental and as such can change.
   - Once this is done, run conda install jupyter to get jupyter notebook.
 To launch Jupyter notebook with the environment activated simply write jupyter notebook
+# Note:
+I have managed to get all required packages working in a single environment on linux, i have uploaded this environment for download (pynot.yml), i am running python 3.6 on that environment which was what i ran while taking the course, keep in mind that updating python versions can be a challenge, for newest versions the step above can be followed, i recommend installing pynot first and then the rest of the packages as that method seems to work best in general.
+Look up how to install an environment from a .yml file if you need instructions on that.